 It is easy to check that this map endows $\ST$ with a cocontractad structure.

-If we replace each component with its dual, we get the dual contractad $\ST^{\vee}$ of spanning trees with the product map $\gamma=\triangle^{\vee}$.
+If we replace each component with its dual, we get the dual contractad $\ST^{\vee}$ of spanning trees with product map $\gamma=\triangle^{\vee}$.
 If we restrict this contractad to complete graphs, the resulting operad coincides with the operad of labeled trees described in \cite{aval2019graph}.
 The description of the latter operad in terms of generators and relations is a complicated task since it has infinitely many generators.

-If we replace spanning trees with rooted ones we get the rooted spanning trees cocontractad.
-Each component of this cocontractad $\RST(\Gr)$ is the vector space generated by spanning trees with a marked vertex, root.
-The coproduct map $\RST\rightarrow\RST\circ\RST$ is given by the rule where the choice of roots on the right part is defined as follows: for the contracted subtree $T/I$, root $r'$ is the block of the partition containing $r$; for block $G_i$, root $r_i$ is the nearest vertex to $r$ from this block.
+If we replace spanning trees with rooted ones we get the rooted spanning trees cocontractad, denoted $\RST$.
+Each component $\RST(\Gr)$ is the vector space generated by spanning trees with a marked vertex: the root.
+The coproduct map $\RST\rightarrow\RST\circ\RST$ is given by the rule where the choice of roots on the right hand side is defined as follows: for the contracted subtree $T/I$, the root $r'$ is the block of the partition containing $r$; for the block $G_i$, the root $r_i$ is the nearest vertex to $r$ from this block.

 These two examples of cocontractads are connected by the cocontractad morphism induced by forgetting roots.
 The dual morphism $\forget^{\vee}\colon \ST^{\vee} \hookrightarrow \RST^{\vee}$ defines an embedding.
 If we restrict the contractad $\RST^{\vee}$ to the complete graphs, the resulting symmetric operad $\K_{*}(\RST^{\vee})$ coincides with the rooted trees operad introduced by Chapoton and Livernet \cite{chapoton2001pre}.
-They proved that this operad is isomorphic to the operad of preLie-algebras.
+They proved that this operad is isomorphic to the operad of pre-Lie algebras.
 Their result can be generalized in the following way.